NASA’s Disruption Tolerant Networking Challenge Series

 Welcome to the NASA Disruption Tolerant Networking (DTN) project.
 DTN is an approach to computer network architecture that seeks to address the technical issues in heterogeneous networks that may lack continuous network connectivity.

 Examples of such networks are those operating in mobile or extreme terrestrial environments, or planned networks in space.
 Disruption may occur because of the limits of wireless radio range, sparsity of mobile nodes, energy resources, attack, and noise.

 TopCoder is the world's largest platform for digital open innovation.
 We provide the platform and community of over 600,000 global members to accelerate the development of new digital products and services for our clients.

 NASA Tournament Lab

-NASA, Harvard Business School in association with Harvard's Institute of Quantitative Social Sciences, and TopCoder have established the NASA Tournament Lab (NTL), which will enable the TopCoder community to compete amongst each other to create the most innovative, most efficient, and most optimized solutions for specific, real-world challenges being faced by NASA researchers.
+NASA, Harvard Business School in association with Harvard's Institute of Quantitative Social Science, and topcoder have established the NASA Tournament Lab (NTL), enabling the topcoder community to compete to create the most innovative, efficient and optimized solutions for specific real-world challenges being faced by NASA researchers.

 Learn More About NTL

-Harvard Business School in association with Harvard's Institute of Quantitative Social Sciences are strategic participants in NASA's Center of Excellence for Collaborative Innovation and the NASA Tournament Lab.
+Harvard Business School in association with Harvard's Institute of Quantitative Social Science are strategic participants in NASA's Center of Excellence for Collaborative Innovation and the NASA Tournament Lab.

 Learn More About Harvard-NTL